** What do you see as the big issues impacting the mental health and wellbeing of Cantabrians?

 This is seen and evidenced time and time again, especially in children.
 Courts now use companion Dogs for their social dividend in post-traumatic 'evidential' trials.
 Such emerging innovative concepts should be explored, trialled and assessed.

 Biophilic Cities have and deliver healing, Dogs are the natural environment that lives on the ends of our beds.
 They contribute to significantly elevated walking levels (See UK MENE study) that contribute to real dollar savings health and wellbeing dividends.
 We can be better informed to make access to these cost-saving public health deliverables possible.
-Christchurch/Canterbury is well-positioned to enable and foster such i
+Christchurch/Canterbury is well-positioned to enable and foster such innovations.

 **What do you see your role being with regards to improving cultural competence in Canterbury health services?